 - How should I approach this conversation?
 What can I say to help my child understand?

 It is completely normal to feel a bit nervous about having the adoption conversation with your little one.
 However, the earlier you start talking about adoption in your home, the sooner your child starts hearing his or her adoption story, the more comfortable you and your child will be.
 Typically, the best approach to talking about adoption with your child is to be open and honest from the very beginning of your journey.

-As a private adoption agency with over 32 years of experience, Adoptions With Love has helped many adoptive parents start the adoption conversations in their home.
-Below we share some tips for parents on how to tell their children they are adopted, and how to continue the conversation appropriately over the years.
+As a private adoption agency with over 34 years of experience, Adoptions With Love has helped many adoptive parents start the adoption conversations in their home.
+Below we share some tips for parents on when to tell their children they are adopted, and how to continue the conversation appropriately over the years.

 From the very first day you welcome your child into your lives, you can begin telling his or her adoption story.
 It is never too early to start using the word “adoption,” whether it is during a bottle feeding or at bath time.
 Your baby will likely not grasp what you are saying at first, but this practice can help you gain more comfort with these words over time.
 Adoption is something that you will continually discuss, intermittently, throughout your child’s life.
 Getting comfortable with the “talk” is one that will greatly benefit both you and your child long-term.